witnet/witnet-rust/CODE_OF_CONDUCT.md

 *   Deliberate intimidation, stalking or following (online or in person).
 *   Advocating for, or encouraging, any of the above behavior.
 *   Sustained disruption of community events, including talks and presentations.
-*   Deceptive usage of 3rd party names, identities or trademarks.
+*   Deceptive usage of third party names, identities, trademarks or intellectual property.
-*   Public offering of commercial services.
+*   Public offering of commercial services on community channels.

 ## 5. Consequences of Unacceptable Behavior